jacobb/poxx/README.rst

 How is it different than the original?
 ======================================
 * Flags have been added for working with data that needs to be partially stubbed out.
-See :ref:`flags` for more information
+See ``flags`` for more information
 * A bit of code lifted from http://translate.sourceforge.net now "translates" msgids into a unicode-character equivilient.
 This preserves case and allows for CSS-controled casing to be clearly marked as translated.